jmerle/inkdrop-plugin-template/README.md

 ## Contributing

 All contributions are welcome.
-Please read [CONTRIBUTING.md](https://github.com/jmerle/inkdrop-hello-world/blob/master/CONTRIBUTING.md) first as it contains information regarding the tools used by the project and instructions on how to set up a development environment.
+Please read the [Contributing Guide](https://github.com/jmerle/inkdrop-hello-world/blob/master/CONTRIBUTING.md) first as it contains information regarding the tools used by the project and instructions on how to set up a development environment.